-- h.
-Postgraduates will apply the lifelong learning and exhibit high level of commitment to identify a timely opportunity and use business innovation to pursue that opportunity to create value and wealth for the betterment of the individual and society at large. - i.
-Postgraduates will acquire managerial positions or take up entrepreneurial ventures by applying the skills and knowledge gained.
+- h) Postgraduates will apply the lifelong learning and exhibit high level of commitment - toidentifyatimelyopportunityandusebusinessinnovationtopursuethatopportunity to create value and wealth for the betterment of the individual and society at large. - i) Postgraduateswillacquiremanagerialpositionsortakeupentrepreneurialventuresby applying the skills and knowledge gained.

-PROGRAM EDUCATIONAL OBJECTIVES (PEO)
+PROGRAM EDUCATIONAL OBJECTIVES(PEO)

 - 1. Post graduates will gain advanced knowledge in the domain of commerce, management and finance - 2.
 Postgraduates will be able to apply the accounting, finance and management tools and techniques to implement systematic decision-making process. - 3.
 Post graduates will attain research insights, professional skills and competencies to enhance lifelong learning and excel in diverse career path. - 4.
-Postgraduates will adapt to a rapidly changing global environment and become socially responsible and value driven citizens committed to sustainable growth
+Postgraduates will adapt to a rapidly changing global environment and become socially responsible and value driven citizens committed to sustainable growth.

-Program Outcomes Program Educational Objectives a b с d e f g h i J Postgraduates will gain advanced knowledge in the domain of commerce, management and finance √ ✓ ✓ Postgraduates will be able to apply the accounting, finance and management tools and techniques to implement systematic decision making process ✓ ✓ ✓ √ √ √ √ > Postgraduates will attain research insights, professional skills and competencies to enhance lifelong learning and excel in diverse career path. √ √ √ √ √ √ √ Postgraduates will adapt to a rapidly changing global environment and become socially responsible and value driven citizens committed to sustainable growth. ✓ ✓ √ ✓ ✓ ✓ √
+Program Educational Objectives Program Outcomes a b c d e f g h i J Postgraduates will gain advanced knowledge in the domain of commerce, management and finance V √ √ Postgraduates will be able to apply the accounting, finance and management tools and techniques to implement systematic decision making process V 1 V V V V V V Postgraduates will attain research insights, professional skills and competencies to enhance lifelong learning and excel in diverse career path.
+V V V V V V √ V Postgraduates will adapt to a rapidly changing global environment and become socially responsible and value driven citizens committed to sustainable growth.
+V V V √ V V √

-21CMP101 MANAGERIAL ECONOMICS Semester - I 4H - 4C
+22CMP101 MANAGERIAL ECONOMICS Semester - I 4H - 4C